CCW MAPS & FAQ’s

-You will have to pay an application fee charged by each state you are applying to (about $60 to $ 65 depending on which states you are applying for).
+You will have to pay an application fee charged by state of Idaho and Oregon (about $60 to $ 65 depending on which states you are applying for).
 The state application fee is not paid at the course.
 It is paid to your local Sheriff’s department, or other government agency.
 This fee will be paid when you apply for the permit(s).
 Further details will be covered in your class.

 How long do your classes last?

 Our Idaho Enhanced class is an 8 hour class, which include a 4 hour legal portion and a 4 hour range safety and shooting exercise.
 At times the classes can go over depending on questions and paperwork, so please adjust your schedules accordingly.

 Do class participants have to take a test or shoot a gun as part of the class?

 Idaho Enhanced License does require Range time, and shooting.
 Students may be expected to demonstrate gun safety with a prop gun provided by the instructors.
 There will be no live ammunition in the classroom.